substrate-system/keys/README.md

 ### Asymmetrically encrypt some arbitrary data

 Encrypt the given message to the given public key.
 If an AES key is not provided, one will be created.
-Use an AES key to encrypt the given content, then encrypt the AES key to the given public key.
+Use the AES key to encrypt the given content, then encrypt the AES key to the given public key.

 The return value is an ArrayBuffer containing the encrypted AES key +